What Is The Difference Between a Roux and a Slurry?

 Slurry: And added.

 Roux: Yes.
 I am made by heating butter and then using this butter to "toast" the flour.
-This is where you can decide what kind of Roux I am, light, medium, or dark.
+This is where you can decide what kind of Roux I am: light, medium, or dark.

-Then the other heated liquid is mixed in slowly with the Roux until the desired consistency is achieved.
-This gives the people easy control to decide how thick they want their sauces, by how much liquid they add.
+Then, the other heated liquid is mixed in slowly with the Roux until the desired consistency is achieved.
+This gives the people easy control to decide how thick they want their sauces by how much liquid they add.

-Every time you add a little bit, let the liquid return to a simmer and test the thickness when the slurry starts to work.
+When you add a little bit, let the liquid return to a simmer and test the thickness when the slurry starts to work.

 Me: Is there anything the people should be cautious about when using your techniques?

-Slurry: I think I'm just more difficult to perfect, so it just takes more practice.
+Slurry: I'm more difficult to perfect, so it takes more practice.
 Some advice I can give to people making slurry is that you want to make sure you are cooking the liquid as you add me so that it works the thickening process.

-However, you don't want it to cook too long or the texture might be chalky.
+However, you don't want it to cook too long, or the texture might be chalky.

 Comment below what your favorite thickener is and what recipe it works best for!